WELCOME TO THE NORTH TAHOE FIRE PROTECTION DISTRICT

 MBFPD, together serving the citizens of the west shore.

-thanks you for visiting our website.
-We hope
+to thank you for visiting our website.
+We

 It is our goal to readily provide the